josenavas/metoo/README.md

 Additionally they may be able to query their results like a database (because it is one).

 ### Semantic Type System
+All inputs and outputs of methods and workflows are _artifacts_.
+All _artifacts_ have a semantic type.
+This allows inference and simple validation when creating analyses (e.g., showing a user what methods/workflows can be applied to an _artifact_).

-All _artifacts_ are described by a semantic type.
-There are two kinds of types:
+There are two kinds of types: _abstract_ and _concrete_ types.
+An _abstract_ type is a group or collection of _concrete_ types that share a common interface.
+A _concrete_ type is specific flavor of an _abstact_ type.
+Two _artifacts_ of different _abstract_ types are never considered equivalent because they may not have compatible interfaces, whereas two _artifacts_ of the same _abstract_ type but different _concrete_ types may be considered equivalent as long as the user is aware that they may be providing a semantically-inappropriate type as input.

-In the context of microbial ecology: unrarefied and rarefied OTU tables are structurally similar, and methods will work on either, but some methods (e.g. alpha and beta diversity) would prefer a rarefied OTU table, while others(such as rarefaction methods) expect an unrarified OTU table.
-Consider also a filtered vs unfiltered alignment being passed to make_phylogeny, generally the user would want to pass a filtered alignment, though it may be necessary to use an unfiltered alignment in odd cases.
+The type system can be made clearer with a few examples.
+In the context of microbial ecology:

+- Unrarefied and rarefied OTU tables are of the same _abstract_ type, and methods will work with either, but some methods (e.g. alpha and beta diversity) would semantically prefer a rarefied OTU table, while others (such as rarefaction methods) expect an unrarified OTU table.

+- Filtered and unfiltered alignments are of the same _abstract_ type, and both types can be passed to `make_phylogeny.py`.
+However, generally the user would want to pass a filtered alignment, though it may be necessary to use an unfiltered alignment in odd cases.
+The type system would warn users when provided an unfiltered alignment, but the user can override by acknowledging the warning.

 As an analogy: a pumpkin pie is functionally equivalent to an apple pie, but may make less sense on the 4th of July.
+Pumpkin and apple pies are the same _abstract_ type, but are different _concrete_ types.

+The semantic type system will support a wide range of primitive and microbial-ecology specific types, as well as arbitrary user-defined types.

+### Plugin System
+The plugin system will replace the

 ### How is the protocol different from pyqi?